Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With appropriate treatment, the symptoms of a depressive disorder often disappear.
-Mild depression can be treated using general support and psychotherapy.
-Moderate and severe depression is treated with medication, psychotherapy or a combination of them, and sometimes with the use of electroconvulsive therapy.
-Some patients need more than one medication or combination of drugs.
-To improve the condition, it may take 1 to 4 weeks for the drug to be taken at the recommended dose.
-Depression, especially in patients who have had more than one episode, is prone to reappearance; therefore, in severe cases, prolonged maintenance medication of depressive disorder is necessary.
+With appropriate treatment, the symptoms of depressive disorder often resolve.
+Mild depression can be treated with general support and psychotherapy.
+Moderate to severe depression is treated with medication, psychotherapy, or a combination of both, and sometimes with electroconvulsive therapy.
+Some patients require more than one medication or combination of medications.
+Improvement may require 1 to 4 weeks of medication at the recommended dose.
+Depression, especially in patients who have had more than one episode, tends to recur; therefore, long-term maintenance medication for depressive disorder is necessary in severe cases.

 Most patients with depression are treated on an outpatient basis.
-Patients with severe suicidal intentions, especially if there is insufficient support from the family, need to be hospitalized; also hospitalization is necessary in the presence of psychotic symptoms or physical exhaustion.
+Patients with severe suicidal intent, especially with insufficient family support, require hospitalization; hospitalization is also necessary if psychotic symptoms or physical exhaustion are present.

-In patients whose depressive symptoms are associated with the use of psychoactive substances, symptoms are resolved within a few months after discontinuation of the use of surfactants.
-If depression is caused by somatic disease or toxicity of pharmacological agents, treatment should primarily be directed to these disorders.
-If the diagnosis is questionable, if symptoms disrupt functioning or if suicidal tendencies occur, a sense of hopelessness, trial treatment with antidepressants or mood stabilizers may prove useful.
+In patients whose depressive symptoms are associated with substance use, symptoms resolve within a few months after stopping substance use.
+If depression is due to a somatic disorder or drug toxicity, treatment should primarily target these disorders.
+If the diagnosis is in doubt, if symptoms impair functioning, or if suicidal tendencies or feelings of hopelessness are present, a trial of antidepressants or mood stabilizers may be helpful.

 Initial support

-The doctor needs to see the patient weekly or bi-weekly to support him, give the necessary information and monitor changes in the condition.
-Telephone calls can complement visits to the doctor.
-The patient and his family may be concerned about the thought of having a mental disorder.
-In this situation, the doctor can help, explaining that depression is a serious medical condition caused by biological disorders and requiring specific treatment, and that depression most often ends on its own and the prognosis is good.
-The patient and his relatives need to be convinced that depression is not a character flaw (for example, laziness).
-Explaining to the patient that the path to recovery will not be easy, will help him later cope with feelings of hopelessness and improve cooperation with the doctor.
+The physician should see the patient weekly or every other week to provide support, information, and monitoring for changes in the patient’s condition.
+Telephone calls can supplement the visits to the physician.
+The patient and his or her family may be concerned about the possibility of a mental disorder.
+The physician can help by explaining that depression is a serious medical condition caused by biological disorders and requiring specific treatment, and that depression most often resolves on its own and the prognosis is good with treatment.
+The patient and his or her family should be reassured that depression is not a character flaw (e.g., laziness).
+Explaining to the patient that the road to recovery will not be easy will help the patient cope with the feeling of hopelessness later on and improve cooperation with the physician.

-Encouraging the patient to gradually expand daily activities (eg walks, regular exercise) and social interactions should be balanced with the recognition of the desire of patients to avoid activities.
-The doctor should recommend the patient to avoid self-incrimination and explain that gloomy thoughts are part of the disease and they will pass.
+Encouraging the patient to gradually increase daily activities (e.g., walking, regular exercise) and social interactions should be balanced with acknowledging the patient's desire to avoid the activity.
+The physician should encourage the patient to avoid self-blame and explain that negative thoughts are part of the illness and will pass.

 Psychotherapy

-Individual psychotherapy, often in the form of cognitive-behavioral therapy (individual or group therapy), is in itself often effective in mild forms of depression.
-Cognitive-behavioral therapy is increasingly used to overcome the inertia and self-blaming thinking of depressed patients.
-However, cognitive-behavioral therapy is most effective if used in combination with antidepressants for the treatment of moderate and severe depression.
-Cognitive-behavioral therapy can improve coping skills and increase the benefits of support and guidance provided through the removal of cognitive distortions that impede adaptive action and through encouraging the patient to gradually restore social and professional roles.
-Family therapy can help in reducing disharmony and tension between spouses.
-Long-term psychotherapy is not mandatory, except in cases where the patient has a prolonged interpersonal conflict or there is no response to short-term therapy.
+Individual psychotherapy, often in the form of cognitive-behavioural therapy (individual or group), is often effective on its own for mild depression.
+Cognitive-behavioural therapy is increasingly used to overcome the inertia and self-blaming thinking of depressed patients.
+However, cognitive-behavioural therapy is most effective when used in combination with antidepressants for the treatment of moderate to severe depression.
+Cognitive-behavioural therapy can improve coping skills and enhance the benefits of support and guidance by addressing cognitive distortions that interfere with adaptive action and by encouraging the patient to gradually re-establish social and occupational roles.
+Family therapy can help reduce disharmony and tension between spouses.
+Long-term psychotherapy is not necessary unless the patient has protracted interpersonal conflict or does not respond to short-term therapy.

 Selective serotonin reuptake inhibitors (SSRIs)

-These drugs block the re-uptake of serotonin [5-hydroxytryptamine (5-HT)].
-SSRIs include citalopram, escitalopram, fluoxetine, paroxetine and sertraline.
-Although these drugs have a similar mechanism of action, differences in their clinical properties determine the importance of choice.
-SSRIs have broad therapeutic boundaries; they are relatively simple in the appointment, rarely need a dose adjustment (with the exception of fluvoxamine).
+These drugs block the reuptake of serotonin [5-hydroxytryptamine (5-HT)].
+SSRIs include citalopram, escitalopram, fluoxetine, paroxetine, and sertraline.
+Although these drugs have similar mechanisms of action, differences in their clinical properties make the choice important.
+SSRIs have wide therapeutic margins; they are relatively easy to prescribe and rarely require dose adjustments (with the exception of fluvoxamine).

-Blocking presynaptic reagent 5-HT, SSRIs lead to an increase in 5-HT stimulation of postsynaptic serotonin receptors.
-SSRIs act selectively on the 5-HT system, but are not specific for various types of serotonin receptors.
-Therefore, they not only stimulate 5-HT receptors, which is associated with antidepressant and anxiolytic effects, they also stimulate 5-HT, which often causes anxiety, insomnia, sexual dysfunction, and 5-HT-receptors, which usually leads to nausea and headache.
+By blocking the presynaptic 5-HT reuptake, SSRIs lead to increased 5-HT stimulation of postsynaptic serotonin receptors.
+SSRIs act selectively on the 5-HT system, but not specifically on the different types of serotonin receptors.
+Therefore, not only do they stimulate 5-HT receptors, which is associated with antidepressant and anxiolytic effects, they also stimulate 5-HT, which often causes anxiety, insomnia, sexual dysfunction, and 5-HT receptors, which usually leads to nausea and headache.
 Thus, SSRIs can act paradoxically and cause anxiety.

-Some patients may appear more agitated, depressed and anxious for a week after starting treatment with SSRIs or increasing the dose.
-The patient and his relatives should be warned about this possibility and instructed about the call to the doctor if the symptoms worsen during treatment.
-This situation needs to be closely monitored, since in some patients, especially in children and adolescents, the risk of suicide increases if agitation, increased depression and anxiety are not recognized and do not stop in time.
-Recent studies show that the number of suicidal thoughts, actions and suicidal attempts in the first few months of SSRIs is increasing in children and adolescents (similar caution should also be exercised for the modulators of serotonin, serotonin-noradrenaline reuptake inhibitors and dopamine-noradrenaline reuptake inhibitors) ; the doctor needs to maintain a balance between clinical necessity and risk.
+Some patients may appear more agitated, depressed, and anxious during the week following initiation of SSRI treatment or dose escalation.
+Patients and their loved ones should be warned of this possibility and instructed to call their physician if symptoms worsen during treatment.
+This situation should be closely monitored because some patients, particularly children and adolescents, may be at increased risk of suicide if agitation, worsening depression, and anxiety are not recognized and treated promptly.
+Recent studies suggest that suicidal ideation, actions, and suicide attempts increase in children and adolescents during the first few months of SSRI use (similar caution should be exercised with serotonin modulators, serotonin-norepinephrine reuptake inhibitors, and dopamine-norepinephrine reuptake inhibitors); the physician must balance clinical need with risk.

-Sexual dysfunction (especially the difficulty of achieving orgasm, decreased libido and erectile dysfunction) are observed in 1/3 or more patients.
-Some SSRIs cause an excess of body weight.
-Others, especially fluoxetine, cause loss of appetite in the first few months.
-SSRIs have a small anticholinergic, adrenolytic effect and effect on cardiac conduction.
-Sedation is minimal or unimportant, but during the first weeks of treatment, some patients have a tendency to daytime sleepiness.
-Some patients experience stool loosening and diarrhea.
+Sexual dysfunction (especially difficulty achieving orgasm, decreased libido, and erectile dysfunction) occurs in one-third or more patients.
+Some SSRIs cause weight gain.
+Others, especially fluoxetine, cause loss of appetite during the first few months.
+SSRIs have small anticholinergic, adrenolytic, and cardiac conduction effects.
+Sedation is minimal or insignificant, but some patients experience daytime sleepiness during the first weeks of treatment.
+Loose stools and diarrhea occur in some patients.

-Drug interactions are relatively rare; however, fluoxetine, paroxetine, and fluvoxamine can inhibit CYP450 isoenzymes, which can lead to marked drug interactions.
-For example, fluoxetine and fluvoxamine may inhibit the metabolism of certain beta-blockers, including propranolol and metoprolol, which can lead to hypotension and bradycardia.
+Drug interactions are relatively rare; however, fluoxetine, paroxetine, and fluvoxamine may inhibit CYP450 isoenzymes, which may lead to significant drug interactions.
+For example, fluoxetine and fluvoxamine may inhibit the metabolism of some beta-blockers, including propranolol and metoprolol, which may lead to hypotension and bradycardia.

-These drugs block mainly 5-HT-receptors and inhibit the re-uptake of 5-HT and norepinephrine.
-Modulators of serotonin include nefazodone, trazodone and mirtazapine.
-Modulators of serotonin have antidepressant and anxiolytic effects and do not cause sexual dysfunction.
-Unlike most antidepressants, nefazodone does not suppress REM-sleep and promotes a sense of rest after sleep.
-Nefazodone significantly interferes with the liver enzymes involved in the metabolism of drugs, its use is associated with hepatic insufficiency.
+These drugs block predominantly 5-HT receptors and inhibit the reuptake of 5-HT and norepinephrine.
+Serotonin modulators include nefazodone, trazodone, and mirtazapine.
+Serotonin modulators have antidepressant and anxiolytic effects and do not cause sexual dysfunction.
+Unlike most antidepressants, nefazodone does not suppress REM sleep and promotes a feeling of rest after sleep.
+Nefazodone significantly interferes with the work of liver enzymes involved in drug metabolism; its use is associated with liver failure.

-Trazodone is close to nefazodone, but does not inhibit presynaptic reuptake of 5-HT.
-Unlike nefazodone, trazodone causes priapism (in 1 out of 1000 cases) and, like norepinephrine blocker, can lead to orthostatic (postural) hypotension.
-It has pronounced sedative properties, therefore use in antidepressant doses (> 200 mg / day) is limited.
-Most often it is prescribed in doses of 50-100 mg before bedtime in depressed patients with insomnia.
+Trazodone is closely related to nefazodone but does not inhibit presynaptic 5-HT reuptake.
+Unlike nefazodone, trazodone causes priapism (in 1 in 1000 cases) and, as a norepinephrine blocker, can cause orthostatic (postural) hypotension.
+It has pronounced sedative properties, so its use in antidepressant doses (>200 mg/day) is limited.
+It is most often prescribed in doses of 50-100 mg before bedtime in depressed patients with insomnia.

-Mirtazapine inhibits the reuptake of serotonin and blocks adrenergic autoreceptors, as well as 5-HT and 5-HT receptors.
-As a result, more effective serotonergic activity and increased noradrenergic activity without sexual dysfunction and nausea are observed.
-It has no cardiac side effects, minimal interaction with hepatic enzymes involved in the metabolism of drugs and the drug is generally well tolerated, with the exception of sedation and weight gain mediated by the blockade of histamine H-receptors.
+Mirtazapine inhibits serotonin reuptake and blocks adrenergic autoreceptors as well as 5-HT and 5-HT receptors.
+The result is more effective serotonergic activity and increased noradrenergic activity without sexual dysfunction and nausea.
+It has no cardiac side effects, minimal interaction with hepatic enzymes involved in drug metabolism, and is generally well tolerated, with the exception of sedation and weight gain mediated by histamine H receptor blockade.

-Such drugs (for example, venlafaxine, duloxetine) have a dual mechanism of action on 5-HT and noradrenaline, as well as tricyclic antidepressants.
+Such drugs (eg, venlafaxine, duloxetine) have a dual mechanism of action on 5-HT and norepinephrine, similar to tricyclic antidepressants.
 However, their toxicity approaches that of SSRIs; nausea is the most common problem during the first two weeks.
-Venlafaxine has some potential advantages over SSRIs: it may be more effective in some patients with severe or refractory depression, and due to the low degree of binding to proteins and virtually no interaction with hepatic enzymes involved in the metabolism of drugs, has a low risk of interactions with concomitant administration with other drugs.
-However, with a sudden withdrawal of the drug, withdrawal symptoms are often observed (irritability, anxiety, nausea).
-Duloxetine is similar to venlafaxine in effectiveness and side effects.
+Venlafaxine has some potential advantages over SSRIs: it may be more effective in some patients with severe or refractory depression, and, due to its low protein binding and virtually no interaction with liver enzymes involved in drug metabolism, it has a low risk of interactions when co-administered with other drugs.
+However, withdrawal symptoms (irritability, anxiety, nausea) are common when the drug is suddenly discontinued.
+Duloxetine is similar to venlafaxine in its efficacy and side effects.

 Dopamine-norepinephrine reuptake inhibitors

-Through not completely studied mechanisms, these drugs have a positive effect on catecholaminergic, dopaminergic and noradrenalinergic functions.
-These drugs do not affect the 5-HT system.
+Through mechanisms that are not fully understood, these drugs positively affect catecholaminergic, dopaminergic, and noradrenergic functions.
+These drugs do not act on the 5-HT system.

-Currently, bupropion is the only drug in this class.
-It is effective in depressed patients with concomitant attention deficit hyperactivity disorder, cocaine dependence and those who are trying to quit smoking.
-Bupropion causes hypertension in very few patients and does not have other effects on the cardiovascular system.
-Bupropion can provoke seizures in 0.4% of patients taking more than 150 mg three times a day [or 200 mg of sustained-release (SR) 2 times a day, or
+Bupropion is currently the only drug in this class.
+It is effective in depressed patients with concomitant attention deficit hyperactivity disorder, cocaine dependence, and in those trying to quit smoking.
+Bupropion causes hypertension in a very small number of patients and has no other cardiovascular effects.
+Bupropion may precipitate seizures in 0.4% of patients taking more than 150 mg 3 times daily [or 200 mg sustained release (SR) twice daily, or

-450 mg of prolonged action (XR) 1 time per day]; the risk rises in patients with bulimia.
-Bupropion has no sexual side effects and it interacts little with other drugs, although it inhibits hepatic enzymes CYP2D6.
-Agitation, which occurs frequently, is weakened by the use of delayed or sustained release forms.
-Bupropion can lead to a dose-dependent disturbance of short-term memory, which is restored after a dose reduction.
+450 mg extended-release (XR) once daily]; the risk is increased in patients with bulimia.
+Bupropion has no sexual side effects and few drug interactions, although it inhibits the liver enzyme CYP2D6.
+Agitation, which is quite common, is reduced by using the slow-release or extended-release forms.
+Bupropion may cause dose-related impairment of short-term memory, which recovers with dose reduction.

 Heterocyclic antidepressants

-This group of drugs, previously the basis of therapy, includes tricyclic (tertiary amines amitriptyline and imipramine and secondary amines, their metabolites, nortriptyline and desipramine), modified tricyclic and heterocyclic antidepressants.
-These drugs increase the availability of norepinephrine and, to a certain extent, 5-HT, blocking their re-uptake in the synaptic cleft.
-Long-term decrease in the activity of the a-adrenergic receptors of the postsynaptic membrane, perhaps, is a common result of antidepressant activity.
-Despite inefficiency, these drugs are now rarely used, since they are toxic in overdose and have many side effects.
-The most common side effects of heterocyclic antidepressants are associated with their muscarinoblocking, histamine-blocking and a-adrenolytic effects.
-Many heterocyclics have pronounced anticholinergic properties and therefore are not suitable for elderly patients, patients with benign prostatic hyperplasia, glaucoma or chronic constipation.
-All heterocyclic antidepressants, especially maprotiline and clomipramine, reduce the threshold of convulsive readiness.
+This group of drugs, which previously formed the basis of therapy, includes tricyclic (tertiary amines amitriptyline and imipramine and secondary amines, their metabolites, nortriptyline and desipramine), modified tricyclic and heterocyclic antidepressants.
+These drugs increase the availability of primarily norepinephrine and, to a certain extent, 5-HT, blocking their reuptake in the synaptic cleft.
+A long-term decrease in the activity of alpha-adrenergic receptors of the postsynaptic membrane is probably a common result of their antidepressant activity.
+Despite their ineffectiveness, these drugs are now rarely used, as they are toxic in overdose and have many side effects.
+The most common side effects of heterocyclic antidepressants are associated with their muscarinic blocking, histamine blocking and alpha-adrenolytic action.
+Many heterocyclics have pronounced anticholinergic properties and are therefore not suitable for use in the elderly, patients with benign prostatic hyperplasia, glaucoma, or chronic constipation.
+All heterocyclic antidepressants, especially maprotiline and clomipramine, lower the seizure threshold.

-These drugs inhibit oxidative deamination of 3 classes of biogenic amines (noradrenaline, dopamine and serotonin) and other phenylethylamines.
-MAOIs have no effect l because they have little effect on normal mood.
-Their main importance is effective action when other antidepressants are ineffective (for example, with atypical depression when SSRIs do not help).
+These drugs inhibit oxidative deamination of 3 classes of biogenic amines (norepinephrine, dopamine, and serotonin) and other phenylethylamines.
+MAOIs have little or no effect on normal mood.
+Their main value is their effectiveness when other antidepressants are ineffective (e.g., in atypical depression, when SSRIs fail).

-MAOIs registered as antidepressants in the US market (phenelzine, tranylcypromine, isocarboxazide) are irreversible and non-selective (MAO-A and MAO-B inhibit).
-They can cause hypertensive crises if simpatomimeticheskie means or food containing tyramine or dopamine are used simultaneously.
-This effect is called a cheese reaction, since ripe cheese contains a lot of tyramine.
-MAOIs are not widely used because of fears of such a reaction.
-More selective and reversible MAOIs (such as moclobemide, befloxaton) that block MAO-A are not yet common in the US; these drugs practically do not cause such interactions.
-To prevent hypertensive and febrile crisis, patients taking MAOI should avoid sympathomimetic agents (eg pseudoephedrine), dextromethorphan, reserpine, meperidine, as well as malt beer, champagne, sherry, liqueurs, some foods containing tyramine or dopamine (for example, bananas, beans, yeast extracts, canned figs, raisins, yoghurt, cheese, sour cream, soy sauce, salted herring, caviar, liver, highly marinated meat).
-Patients should have at least 25 mg chlorpromazine tablets and, once symptoms of hypertension appear, take 1 or 2 tablets before reaching the nearest emergency room.
+The MAOIs marketed as antidepressants in the US (phenelzine, tranylcypromine, isocarboxazid) are irreversible and nonselective (inhibit MAO-A and MAO-B).
+They can cause hypertensive crises if sympathomimetic agents or foods containing tyramine or dopamine are taken concomitantly.
+This effect is called the cheese reaction, since ripened cheese contains a lot of tyramine.
+MAOIs are not widely used because of concerns about this reaction.
+More selective and reversible MAOIs (such as moclobemide, befloxatone), which block MAO-A, are not yet widely available in the US; these drugs rarely cause such interactions.
+To prevent hypertensive and febrile crises, patients taking MAOIs should avoid sympathomimetic agents (eg, pseudoephedrine), dextromethorphan, reserpine, meperidine, malt beer, champagne, sherry, liqueurs, and certain foods containing tyramine or dopamine (eg, bananas, beans, yeast extracts, canned figs, raisins, yogurt, cheese, sour cream, soy sauce, salted herring, caviar, liver, heavily marinated meats).
+Patients should carry chlorpromazine 25 mg tablets and take 1 or 2 tablets as soon as signs of a hypertensive reaction appear before reaching the nearest emergency department.

-Frequent side effects are erectile dysfunction (less common in granilcipromine), anxiety, nausea, dizziness, leg cramps and weight gain.
-Do not use MAOI in conjunction with other classical antidepressants, should be at least 2 weeks (5 weeks for fluoxetine, as it has a long half-life) between taking drugs of two classes.
-The use of MAOI with antidepressants that affect the serotonin system (eg, SSRIs, nefazodone) can cause malignant neuroleptic syndrome (malignant hyperthermia, muscle decay, renal failure, convulsions, death in severe cases.)
-Patients taking MAOI and in need of anti-asthmatic, antiallergic treatment, local or general anesthesia, should be treated by a psychiatrist and an internist, dentist or anesthesiologist with experience in neuropsychopharmacology.
+Common side effects include erectile dysfunction (less common with granylcypromine), anxiety, nausea, dizziness, swelling of the legs, and weight gain.
+MAOIs should not be used with other classical antidepressants; at least 2 weeks (5 weeks for fluxetine, as it has a long half-life) should pass between taking the drugs of the two classes.
+The use of MAOIs with antidepressants that affect the serotonin system (eg, SSRIs, nefazodone) may cause neuroleptic malignant syndrome (malignant hyperthermia, muscle breakdown, renal failure, seizures, and in severe cases, death).
+Patients taking MAOIs who require antiasthmatic, antiallergic treatment, local or general anesthesia should be treated by a psychiatrist and an internist, dentist, or anesthesiologist with experience in neuropsychopharmacology.

-The choice and purpose of the drug for the treatment of depression
+Selection and prescription of drugs for the treatment of depression

-When choosing a drug, one can be guided by the nature of the response to the previously used specific antidepressant.
-In other words, SSRIs are the drugs of the initial choice.
-Although the various SSRIs are approximately equally effective in typical cases, the properties of a particular drug determine their greater or lesser suitability in specific patients.
+The choice of drug can be guided by the nature of the response to a previously used specific antidepressant.
+In other words, SSRIs are the drugs of first choice.
+Although the various SSRIs are approximately equally effective in typical cases, the properties of a particular drug determine their greater or lesser suitability for particular patients.

-If one of the SSRIs is ineffective, another drug of this group can be used, but antidepressants of other classes are more likely to be effective.
-Tranylcypromine in high doses (20-30 mg orally 2 times a day) is often effective in refractory depression after the sequential administration of other antidepressants; he should be appointed by a doctor who has experience with MAOI.
-In cases of refractory depression, psychological support of the patient and his loved ones is especially important.
+If one SSRI is ineffective, another SSRI may be used, but other classes of antidepressants are more likely to be effective.
+Tranylcypromine in high doses (20-30 mg orally twice daily) is often effective in refractory depression after successive use of other antidepressants; it should be prescribed by a physician experienced in the use of MAOIs.
+Psychological support for the patient and his or her loved ones is especially important in cases of refractory depression.

-Insomnia, a frequent side effect of SSRIs, is treated by lowering the dose or by adding a small amount of trazodone or another sedative antidepressant.
-The nausea and loosening of the chair that arise at the beginning of treatment usually pass, while the severe headache does not always go away, requiring the prescription of another class.
-SSRIs should be withdrawn in case of agitation (more often with fluoxetine).
-With a decrease in libido, impotence, anorgasmia due to SSRIs, a reduction in the dose or administration of a drug of another class can help.
+Insomnia, a common side effect of SSRIs, is treated by reducing the dose or adding a small amount of trazodone or another sedating antidepressant.
+Nausea and loose stools that occur early in treatment usually resolve, while severe headache does not always resolve, requiring a different class of drug.
+SSRIs should be discontinued if agitation occurs (most often with fluoxetine).
+If libido, impotence, or anorgasmia occur as a result of SSRIs, a dose reduction or a different class of drug may help.

 Antidepressants